ScopeFoundry/scopefoundry.github.io/content/en/docs/30_tips-and-tricks/settings-ranges/_index.md

 - `X_num`.

-To add corresponding widgets to your `.ui` file:
+To add corresponding widgets to your `.ui`:

 ```python
     def setup_figure(self):